kumawat-piyush/canaryn/packages/forms/README.md

 #### 2. Create inputs

-Examples of inputs can be found in the playground:
+Examples of input can be found in the playground:
 [Text input example](../playground/src/components/form-inputs/TextInput.tsx)

 #### 3. Register inputs